Torgu Parish

 Torgu Parish was a rural municipality at the tip of the Sõrve Peninsula on the island of Saaremaa in western Estonia.
 It is a part of Saare County.

 This parish consisted of 22 villages.
-The municipality had a population of 375 (as of 1 January 2006) and covered an area of 126.44 km².
+The municipality had a population of 375 (as of 1 January 2006) and covered an area of 126.44 km^{2}.

 During the administrative-territorial reform in 2017, all 12 municipalities on the island Saaremaa were merged into a single municipality – Saaremaa Parish.

+The Parish has achieved when it was claimed by a Micronation known as the Kingdom of Torgu in 1992.